Marlins vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has seven doubles, nine home runs, 43 walks and 24 RBI (56 total hits).
-He has swiped seven bases.
+- McCutchen has collected 56 hits with seven doubles, nine home runs and 44 walks.
+He has driven in 24 runs with seven stolen bases.

 McCutchen Recent Games